riasharma10/tech-lead-bot/README.md

 4. **GitHub Integration**
    Comments are posted directly via GitHub’s REST API to the corresponding file and line in the PR.
 This happens automatically within seconds of the bot being called.

 Want a fresh retrain?
-Add `--force-reload` to your comment:
+Add `--force-reload` to your comment.
+This will be useful if there have been lots of new comments since calling the bot last.

 ```
 @tech-lead-bot {github-username} --force-reload
 ```
-This will be useful if there have been lots of new comments since calling the bot last.
 ---

 ## ⚙️ Setup